How to access the CSBS Remote Desktop Server

 Before you connect:

 Request permission via the helpdesk to access the Remote Desktop (Terminal) Server.
 Any faculty member within the College of Social and Behavioral Science may request access to this service.
 Access for students must be requested by a sponsoring faculty member.
-The sponsoring faculty should be an advisor or a PI the student is working for.
+The sponsoring faculty should be an advisor or the student's PI.

 - Select Start --> All Programs --> Accessories --> Remote Desktop Connection